top of page

 Maintenance of the Confederacy's vast territory necessitates the division of Confederate military into three primary branches.

-Planetary Security Corps (PSC)
+System Security & Planetary Security Corps (PSC)

-The most numerous military division within Confederate Space, Planetary Security Corps (PSC) forces are responsible for policing member worlds and their attendant systems, including law enforcement, peacekeeping and planetary defense.
+The most numerous military division within Confederate Space, System Security (SSC) or Planetary Security Corps (PSC) forces are responsible for policing member worlds and their attendant systems, including law enforcement, peacekeeping and planetary defense.
 These units are entirely outfitted, recruited, commanded and maintained solely by the member world's government and their jurisdiction is limited to local systems.
 PSC forces include a range of space vessels responsible for patrolling their local system, but rarely larger, interstellar warships.
 Depending on the climate or culture of their native system, these units can appear distinct from planet to planet.

 Homeworld Defense Corps (HDC)